zillow/abysmal/README.rst

 Numbers
 ~~~~~~~

-Abysmal supports integers and fixed-point decimal numbers like `123`,
+Abysmal supports integer and fixed-point decimal literals like `123`,
 `3.14159`, etc. In addition, numbers can have the following suffixes:

 ==========  ======================================================